-In conclusion, the organization of this workshop addresses the need to tackle current and future challenges in animal husbandry through the adoption of advanced technologies.
+In conclusion, the organization of the AI4animal science workshop addresses the need to tackle current and future challenges in animal husbandry through the adoption of advanced technologies.
 AI has the potential to profoundly transform the sector, improving efficiency, sustainability, and animal welfare, and the workshop aims to be the starting point for this transformation.

 International Scientific Board